Gaspar Cassadó: Biography

+Cassadó disputed Casals' allegations, and scholars have questioned Casals' motivation.
+Cassadó and Casals eventually reconciled with the help of Yehudi Menuhin.

 Cassadó combined his solo career with his participation as a jury in international competitions.
 From 1946 he was professor at the Accademia Musicale Chigiana in Siena, and from 1958 at the Staatliche Hochschule für Musik in Cologne.
 That same year he co-founded the "Course of Spanish Music in Compostela" in Santiago de Compostela.

 He was also the author of several notable musical hoaxes, notably the "Toccata" that he attributed to Girolamo Frescobaldi.

 The personal papers of Cassadó's father are preserved in the Biblioteca de Catalunya.
 Gaspar's own papers, along with those of his wife, the pianist Chieko Hara, are preserved at the Tamagawa University Museum of Education.

 On the invitation of his friend Alicia de Larrocha, with whom he had a cello-piano duo (touring extensively with him from 1956–58), Cassadó played concerts and led frequent classes at Academia Marshall in Barcelona.
 The Professor of Cello chair at Academia Marshall is named after Cassadó and has been held since 2018 by Jacob Shaw.